 For the “artsy” student, word problems can get cluttered when they visualize the scene instead of the numbers or concepts needed for the solution.
 If you are using the Math-U-See Curriculum, the word problems on the practice pages are intentionally designed to work with the manipulatives.
 Encourage the student to choose one of the word problems for “teaching back”.
-Using the manipulatives in this way will provide them a way to remove the clutter.
+Using the manipulatives in this way will provide them with a way to remove the clutter.

 Active artists are processors.
-When your artist is starting to develop their next skill they practice, ponder, discover and marinate.
+When your artist is starting to develop the next skill they practice, ponder, discover and marinate.
 They rarely “get” and apply their next skillset instantly.
 Often, the creative processor will not instantly “get” a new math concept either.
 It is not a matter of intellect, it is a matter of how they process new concepts.

 Growing up, I survived basic math but it was indicated I would not be able to move on to upper levels.
 Later, when I was challenged to complete Math-U-See Algebra 1 as part of my job, a major switch happened.
-I realized when I applied those same processing skills I embrace in art learning to the math, it was a game-changer.
-Math not only became enjoyable and successful, but I also was able to see that math and art work in tandem.
+I realized when I applied those same processing skills I embrace in art learning to math, it was a game-changer.
+Math not only became enjoyable and successful, but I also was able to see that math and artwork in tandem.
 I truly believe the combination of solid art and math skills will be highly valued in future job markets.
 Math-U-See Integer Blocks, when used as directed, have the potential to reveal the art connection for your student.

 For more information on how math and art connect, read my blog post titled “The Connection Between Math & Art”.

 If you have questions about teaching math, we are here to help!Get in Touch